Class MapSubject

 @Nullable Object value)

-Fails if the map contains the given entry.
+Checks that the actual map does not contain the given entry.

 • containsExactly